Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 Where is Manoa Falls on Oahu?

-Manoa Falls is located near Honolulu, about 30 minutes north of Waikiki, in the Honolulu Watershed Forest Reserve.
+Manoa Falls, Hawaii, is located near Honolulu, about 30 minutes north of Waikiki, in the Honolulu Watershed Forest Reserve.

 The Manoa Falls Trail Head is next to the Lyon Arboretum, which is worth a visit after your hike.